-EASA Visit Report AMO (U.S. LOCATED EASA PART-145 APPROVED MAINTENANCE ORGANISATION)
+EASA Visit Report A (U.S. LOCATED EASA PART-145 APPROVED MAINTE

 General Information

-NAME OF ORGANISATION: DETAILS VISIT DATE:
+NAME OF ORGANIZATION: DETAILS VISIT DATE:

 AMO/REPAIR STATION NO.: EASA FAA

-STATUS AND REFERENCE OF ORGANISATION I EXPOSITION/MANUAL:
+STATUS AND REFERENCE OF ORGANIZATION EXPO SITION/MANUAL:

-SENIOR PERSON(S) SEEN (NAMES & POSITIO NS):
+SENIOR PERSON(S) SEEN (NAMES & POSITIONS):

 FAA PMI/PAI:

-SIZE OF ORGANISATION AND DESCRIPTION O OF ACTIVITIES:
+SIZE OF ORGANIZATION AND DESCRIPTION OF ACTI IVITIES:

 DEPARTMENTS/SYSTEMS/ACTIVITIES SEEN:

-Comp liance with Special Conditions and MAG ( N/R ) = applicable but not reviewed; ( N/A ) not applicable; ( ☑ ) = In compliance; ( x ) = if not in compliance, put consecutive numbering in the box and make finding in resection. elevant 1.
+Comp liance with Special Conditions and MAG ( N/R ) = applicable but not reviewed; ( N/A ) not applicable; ( $\boxtimes$ ) = In compliance; ( x ) = if not in compliance, put consecutive numbering in the box and make finding in resection. elevant 1.
 Repair Station Holds valid FAA Repair Station Certificate and can demonstrate a need for EASA approval.
 2. The EASA Part-145 certifications do not exceed the scope and rating of the FAA Part 145 certificate.
 3. Repair Station has appropriate Covered Hangers for Base Maintenance of Aircraft.
 4. EASA and FAA allowed access to Repair Station to inspect for continued compliance with 14 CFR part 145 and Special Conditions.
 5. Repair Station accepts that investigation and enforcement action may be taken by EASA.
-6. The Repair Station cooperates with any EASA investigation or enforcement. plement to the Repair Station Manual needs to include the following elements: hat the AMO is applying the procedures correctly.)
+6. The Repair Station cooperates with any EASA investigation or enforcement. oplement to the Repair Station Manual needs to include the following elements: that the AMO is applying the procedures correctly.)
 7. Statement of Accountable Manager.
-8. Detailed procedures for the operation of an independent quality monitoring system including oversight of all multiple facilities and line stations within the United States.
+8. Detailed procedures for the operation of an independent QAS, including oversight of all multiple facilities and line stations.
 9. Procedures for the release or approval for return to service that meet the requirements of EASA Part-145.A.50 for aircraft and the use of the FAA Form 8130-3 for aircraft components, and any other information required by the owner or operator as appropriate.
 10. For airframe/aircraft rated facilities, procedures to ensure that the certificate of airworthiness and the Airworthiness Review certificate are valid prior to the issue of a release to service document.
 11. Procedures to ensure that repairs and modifications as defined by EASA requirements are accomplished in accordance with data approved by EASA.
-12. A procedure for the repair station to ensure that the FAA-approved initial and recurrent training programme and any revision thereto includes human factors training.
-13. Procedures for reporting unairworthy conditions as required by EASA Part-145.A.60 on civil aeronautical products to the EASA, aircraft design organisation, and the customer or operator.
+12. A procedure for the repair station to ensure that the FAA-approved initial and recurrent training program and any revision thereto includes human factors training.
+13. Procedures for reporting unairworthy conditions as required by EASA Part-145.A.60 on civil aeronautical products to the EASA, aircraft design organization, and the customer or operator.
 14. Procedures to ensure completeness of, and compliance with, the customer or operator work order or contract including notified EASA airworthiness directives and other notified mandatory instructions.
-15. Procedures to ensure that only 14 CFR 145 line stations located in the United States are covered by this Maintenance Annex.
-16. The repair station must specify the items to be contracted and have procedures in place to ensure that contractors meet the terms of EASA Special Conditions that is, using an EASA-approved Part-145 organisation or, if using an organisation which does not hold an EASA Part-145 approval, the repair station returning the product to service is responsible for ensuring its airworthiness.
+15. Procedures to ensure that all additional locations and all line stations are covered by the EASA supplement.
+16. The repair station must specify the items to be contracted and have procedures in place to ensure that contractors meet the terms of EASA Special Conditions that is, using an EASA-approved Part-145 organization or, if using an organization which does not hold an EASA Part-145 approval, the repair station returning the product to service is responsible for ensuring its airworthiness.

-Findings Debriefed to the Organisation; Findings Raised Formally by EASA
+Findings Debriefed to the Organization; Findings Raised Formally by EASA

-NION-COMPILIANCE WITH SPECIAL CONDITIONS/IVIALS Reference to MAG /Special Condition
+Non-compliance with special conditions/MAG Reference to MAG /Special Condition

-Findings to be raised with the equivalent Part 145 paragraph Reference to Part 145
+Findings to be raised with the equivalent Part 14 5 paragraph Reference to Part 145

 Signatures Date of Signatures:

 SIS TEAM ( EASA/AA) Regional Coordinator

 Name: Name:

 Signature: Signature:

 Name:

 Signature:

-NOTE: Signature by FAA they have read the report. with findings and commen
+AA regional coordinators of the constitute agents raised in this report